Ready for a BIG bonus? Chase is offering existing and new customers $1,000 to upgrade or open a new Chase Sapphire Banking checking account!

 Where do I enroll in the Chase Sapphire Banking bonus?

-Ninja Update 8/9/21: The $1,000 offer has expired and is no longer available on any site.
-I have a list of the best bank bonuses currently available on this page.
+Ninja Update 4/12/22: The $1,000 offer has expired and is no longer available on any site.
+Here are all the available Chase Bank promotions.
+I also have a list of the best bank bonuses.

-I’ll update the post if this specific Chase bonus comes back.
-I’m also working to get a different Chase personal checking account promotion for my readers – stay tuned!
+I’ll update the post if this specific Chase Sapphire Banking bonus comes back.

 You can enroll two different ways; either enter your email address so Chase can send you a code to print out and bring it to a local branch or apply directly online with the coupon code automatically connected to your application.